SwarnaliBhunia/Digital-Clock/README.md

-# Digital-Clock
+# Digital-Clock :clock5:
-A simple digital clock
+A simple digital clock which displays the date and time